ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

 # Transport Layer Security (TLS)

-$productName$'s robust TLS support exposes configuration options for many different TLS use cases, using the [`Host`](#host) and [`TLSContext`](#host-and-tlscontext) resources in concert.
+Emissary's robust TLS support exposes configuration options for many different TLS use cases, using the [`Host`](#host) and [`TLSContext`](#host-and-tlscontext) resources in concert.

 ## Certificates and Secrets

 Properly-functioning TLS requires the use of [TLS certificates] to prove that the various systems communicating are who they say they are.
-At minimum, $productName$ must have a server certificate that identifies it to clients; when [mTLS] or [client certificate authentication] are in use, additional certificates are needed.
+At minimum, Emissary must have a server certificate that identifies it to clients; when [mTLS] or [client certificate authentication] are in use, additional certificates are needed.

-You supply certificates to $productName$ in Kubernetes [TLS Secrets].
+You supply certificates to Emissary in Kubernetes [TLS Secrets].
 These Secrets _must_ contain valid X.509 certificates with valid PKCS1, PKCS8, or Elliptic Curve private keys.
 If a Secret does not contain a valid certificate, an error message will be logged, for
 example: